 AGGER Ultra Box Lite (bluetooth module + earpiece) (~$99): click here This is the most advanced and most expensive of all (also a 2-part set).
 The wireless bluetooth module has to be close (10-15cm) to your ear, where you put the 4mm nano earpiece.
 Volume depends of the distance and affected by turning your head.
 You can also use this bluetooth module with the micro earpiece from the above set.

 AGGER box module Lite (~$45): click here This is only an inductive BT module (with A2DP feature).
 You can use any inductive spy earpiece with this module, I recommend using this with the Chinese earpiece (see above).

 How do I get rid off the "G" sticker on the yellow/orange center of my Giiker cube?

 The "G" sticker is just an extra sticker with transparent background.
 Just find it's edges and gently peel it off the sticker.

-You should re-sticker the cube (I recommend stickering all 6 sides).
+You should re-sticker the cube to cover any charging holes, and also to give the cube a more authentic look.
 You can use any 3x3x3 sticker set, even with different color shades.
-Here are some sticker sets that I recommend:
+Here is the sticker set that I recommend:

-How can I charge the cube once the holes are covered with new stickers?
+How can I charge the Giiker cube once the holes are covered with new stickers?